Please ensure Javascript is enabled for purposes of website accessibility

 6. Grouse Lake Trail

-The Grouse Lake trailhead is located just before the town of Minturn and ends at the picturesque high-alpine Grouse Lake, one of the prettiest lakes in the Valley.
-The trail rises through aspen, pine, spruce, and fir.
-There are short, steep sections and several “false summits,” but you’ll have the chance to cool off as you cross water 6 times over bridges, logs, and stones (maybe pack an extra pair of socks…).
+The Grouse Lake trailhead is located just before the town of Minturn and ends at the picturesque, high-alpine Grouse Lake, one of the prettiest lakes in the valley.
+The trail rises through aspen, pine, spruce and fir trees.
+There are short, steep sections and several “false summits” (meaning you’ll think you’re at the top only to have to keep going), but you’ll have the chance to cool off as you cross water six times over bridges, logs and stones (maybe pack an extra pair of socks …).
 The final climb takes you through a series of meadows as you enter the Holy Cross Wilderness and find Grouse Lake at the foot of Grouse Mountain.

-📍 Directions: I-70 take the Minturn Exit #171, head towards Minturn on Highway 24 for approx. 1 mile to the trailhead on your right.
+📍Directions: I-70 take the Minturn Exit #171, head towards Minturn on Highway 24 for approximately 1 mile to the trailhead on your right.

-🚗 Parking at the trailhead on the right.
+🚗 Parking at the trailhead is on the right.

 7. Pitkin Lake Trail

-Pitkin Creek Trail makes for an adventure-filled day with a beautiful waterfall and lake as the payoff.
-Less traveled than its neighbor Booth Creek Falls, this gorgeous trail starts off steep, but quickly levels out as it winds through a picturesque, dense aspen grove, grassy meadows, and stands of lodgepole pines until it reaches Pitkin Falls at 2.5 miles.
-The last half of the trail ascends the valley to the stunning lake that sits below East and West Partner Peaks.
+Pitkin Creek Trail makes for an adventure-filled day with a tumbling waterfall and crystalline lake as the payoff.
+Less traveled than its neighbor Booth Creek Falls, this gorgeous trail starts off steep, but quickly levels out as it winds through an Instagram-worthy aspen grove, grassy meadows and stands of lodgepole pines.
+Keep watch for Pitkin Falls, around 2.5 miles into the trek.
+The last half of the trail ascends the valley to the stunning lake that sits below East and West Partner peaks.

 🚗 Parking is limited at the trailhead.